Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Proposed Method

-For unlabeled data, we apply strong augmentations $A_{strong}$ (resp., weak augmentations $A_{weak}$) and provide them to the student network (resp., the teacher network).
+For unlabeled data, we apply strong ($A_{strong}$) and weak ($A_{weak}$) augmentations before passing them as input to the student and teacher networks, respectively.
 The unsupervised loss enforces the consistency between predictions of the student and teacher models.
-It consists of two loss terms: pixel-wise consistency loss ($\mathcal{L}^{U}_{\text{pixel}}$) and the topological consistency loss $\mathcal{L}^{U}_{\text{topo}}$.
+It consists of two loss terms: pixel-wise consistency loss ($\mathcal{L}^{U}_{\text{pixel}}$) and the noise-aware topological consistency loss $\mathcal{L}^{U}_{\text{topo}}$.

 where $\lambda^U_{\ast}$ are adjustable weights.

 We formulate the pixel-wise consistency loss as the cross-entropy (CE) loss between the outputs of the student and teacher models: \begin{small}